Using ZeroSSL's ACME endpoint

 }

-Note that EAB is always required with ZeroSSL, but you do not have to manually generate the EAB credentials; Caddy 2.2 can do that for you using the first two configurations.
+Note that EAB is always required with ZeroSSL, but you do not have to manually generate the EAB credentials if you provide your email address.

 Using the tls directive